Patrick Trahan

-Patrick Trahan (born November 7, 1986) is a former American football linebacker.
+Patrick Trahan (born November 7, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was signed by the Tennessee Titans as an undrafted free agent in 2010.
-He played college football at Auburn and Northwest Mississippi Community College for two years (one at Auburn, one at Northwest), and two at Ole Miss, where he recorded 98 tackles, 7 sacks, 16.5 tackles for loss, one quarterback pressure, two interceptions, three forced fumbles and one fumble recovery.
+He attended Northwest Mississippi Community College for a year before playing college football for one year with the Auburn Tigers and two for the Ole Miss Rebels, with whom he recorded 98 tackles, 7 sacks, 16.5 tackles for loss, one quarterback pressure, two interceptions, three forced fumbles and one fumble recovery.
 In January 2011, Trahan was signed to the Chicago Bears practice squad after the termination of Rashaun Greer's contract.
 In November 2011, Trahan was promoted to the active roster after waiving Brian Iwuh.

 Trahan was released by the Bears on September 8, 2012.
 He was once again waived by the Bears on December 4.
 Trahan was brought back on January 8, 2013, and was again released on August 25.